JDT 2020 season review: Sultan Ibrahim Stadium, 7th MSL title, Corbin's excellence and new breakout stars | Goal.com

 As for Arif, he’s a slightly different type compared to Ramadhan.
 The younger of the two is more a dribbler and creator but still managed to show his calmness in front of goal with that coolly taken one in the 1-0 win over Kuching FA in the Malaysia Cup.

-Neither are yet the level of Safawi but the signs are encouraging that JDT will not suffer in strength because of his European.
+Neither are yet the level of Safawi but the signs are encouraging that JDT will not suffer in strength because of his European adventure.